HASwitchPlate/openHASP-docs/docs/design/styling.md

 The part indexes are:

 - 00 = main part of the object *(i.e. the background)*
-- 10 = the indicator, highlighting the the current value
+- 10 = the indicator or needle, highlighting the the current value
 - 20 = the knob which can be used the change the value
 - 30 = the background of the items/buttons
 - 40 = the items/buttons